ruby-grape/grape/README.markdown

 Serialization takes place automatically.
 For more detailed usage information, please visit the [Grape Wiki](http://github.com/intridea/grape/wiki).

+## Raising Errors

+You can raise errors explicitly.

+    error!("Access Denied", 401)

+You can also return JSON formatted objects explicitly by raising error! and passing a hash instead of a message.

+    error!({ "error" => "unexpected error", "detail" => "missing widget" }, 500)

-## Error Handling
+## Exception Handling

-The default behavior of Grape is to rescue all exceptions and to return a 403 status code with the exception's message in the response body.

-It's possible to trap all exceptions by setting `rescue_all_errors true`.
-This prevents displaying the web server's error page as a result.
-You may also change the error format to JSON by using `error_format :json` and set the default error status to 200 with `default_error_status 200`.
-You may also include the complete backtrace of the exception with `rescue_with_backtrace true`.
+By default Grape does not catch all unexpected exceptions.
+This means that the web server will handle the error and render the default error page as a result.
+It is possible to trap all exceptions by setting `rescue_all_errors true` instead.
+You may change the error format to JSON by using `error_format :json` and set the default error status to 200 with `default_error_status 200`.
+You may also include the complete backtrace of the exception with `rescue_with_backtrace true` either as text (for the :txt format) or as a :backtrace field in the json (for the :json format).

     class Twitter::API < Grape::API
       rescue_all_errors true